 After school I started working for the Philips company.
 We build machines for the production of parts for consumer electronics.

-I remember the moment I got the first TCP/IP connection, between our mainframe(IBM) and a Unix system, up and running.
+I remember the moment I got the first TCP/IP connection between our mainframe(IBM) and Unix up and running.
 Hi.:-)

 Internet did not exist jet!